TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 :url: https://embed.grasple.com/exercises/cfc37c3a-e809-4e3d-a35a-605f770f2ec8?id=116557
 :label: grasple_exercise_2_3_15
 :dropdown:
-:description: What if a linear system has the zero vector as solution?
+:description: What if a linear system has the zero vector as a solution?

 ::::